 Measures in Response to Japan's Act on Recycling of End-of-Life Automobiles

 Mazda properly processes three designated items in accordance with the Act on Recycling of End-of-Life Automobiles (chlorofluorocarbons, airbags, and ASR).
 In addition, the Company is actively working to recycle these items through unique technologies and measures.
-In regard to ASR, Mazda is working through the Automobile shredder residue Recycling promotion Team (ART), a consortium of 12 companies including Mazda, Nissan Motor Co., Ltd., and Mitsubishi Motors Corporation, to comply with the law and achieve progress in the reuse of resources.
+In regard to ASR, Mazda is working through the Automobile shredder residue Recycling promotion Team (ART), a consortium of 12 companies including Nissan Motor Co., Ltd., Mitsubishi Motors Corporation, and Mazda, to comply with the law and achieve progress in the reuse of resources.
 The Company also promotes recycling at dealerships.
 Dealerships collect vehicle recycling fees at the time of sale of new vehicles and collect end-of-life automobiles from their final owners in order to transfer them to disposal processing companies.
-As for recycling fees, the Company reviewed its fee calculation standard for new models launched in 2012.
-The new fee standard is applicable to the Company’s new models released after that.
-Based on predictions of future recycling trends, the Company will continue to push forward with its recycling business in such a way to ensure a balance between revenue and expenditures over the medium to long term.

 The Act on Recycling of End-of-Life Automobiles was revised in February 2012 to include lithium-ion batteries (LiBs) and nickel-metal hydride (NiMH) batteries as items for advance collection before dismantling of end-of-life automobiles.
-Mazda is committed to collecting LiBs installed in vehicles launched in and after October 2012 through the LiB Joint Collection System of Japan Auto Recycling Partnership, Ltd. The Company also independently collects NiMH batteries installed in the Axela (Mazda3 overseas) Hybrid (launched in November 2013).
-Moreover, Mazda publishes the disposal work procedure guidelines on its website and promotes appropriate disposal to ensure that the relevant business operators can safely recycle vehicles using LiBs and NiMH batteries as well as those equipped with deceleration energy regeneration system capacitors.
+Mazda is committed to collecting LiBs installed in its vehicles through the LiB Joint Collection System of Japan Auto Recycling Partnership, Ltd. The Company also collects NiMH batteries.
+Moreover, Mazda publishes disposal work procedure guidelines on its website and promotes appropriate disposal to ensure that the relevant business operators can safely recycle vehicles using LiBs and NiMH batteries as well as those equipped with deceleration energy regeneration system capacitors.

 End-of-Life Automobile Recycling Process